prescient-devices/PD-Nodes/node-red-contrib-promptinput/README.md

 node-red-contrib-promptinput
 ============================

-A node that once its buttons is pressed, prompts user for input and emits a message with that input.
+A node that once its button is pressed or it receives a message, prompts the user for input and emits a message with that input converted to a desired data type.
+An optional JSONata expression can be used to validate the input and emit a message only when the validation succeeds.

 ### Installation